Last updated: 29 May 2026

 Who may qualify: Ombudsman help is for long-term care residents and their families.
 Legal aid is usually for low-income people and handles civil cases, not criminal cases.

-Where to apply: Start with the Ombudsman program for care facility concerns.
-For legal help, Legal Aid and the legal services center are two high-trust starting points.
+Where to apply: Start with the Ombudsman program for facility concerns.
+For legal help, Legal Aid and the legal services center are strong starting points.

 Reality check: Ombudsman help is not the same as 911.
 If someone is in immediate danger, call 911.
 If you suspect adult abuse, neglect, or exploitation, call APS at 1-800-482-8049.